"Check out this study!" Your colleague excitedly smiles as she drops a dog-eared journal on your desk.

 According to Lakatos, what is the central characteristic of degenerative scientific theories?

 - They make many false predictions

 Building off of this last point, just as the world is complex and messy, there might be a variety of theories that we could employ to explain anything that we see in it, meaning that there might actually be many proposed theories that can explain any given phenomenon.
-For this reason, by focusing too heavily on a single theory and ignoring multiple alternatives, researchers can also quickly fall into an, where they assume that there are only two possible theoretical explanations for a given phenomenon.
+For this reason, by focusing too heavily on a single theory and ignoring multiple alternatives, researchers can also quickly fall into an either/or (or false dichotomy) fallacy, where they assume that there are only two possible theoretical explanations for a given phenomenon.